casper-network/ceps/text/0001-adopt-cep-process.md

 [future-possibilities]: #future-possibilities

-With a process in place, future work could include automating some tooling around the process, i.e. creating an automatic [mdbook](https://github.com/rust-lang/mdBook) and publishing it to GitHub pages.
-These things are not tackled in this CEP to keep it small and get the ball rolling quickly.
+Future work could include automating some tooling around the process, i.e. creating an automatic [mdbook](https://github.com/rust-lang/mdBook) and publishing it to GitHub pages.